KSHSAA suspends spring sports until at least March 22

 WICHITA, Kan.
-(KSNT) – The Kansas State High School Activities Association announced that all spring sports will be postponed until at least March 22 due to coronavirus concerns.
+(KSNW) – The Kansas State High School Activities Association announced that all spring sports will be postponed until at least March 22 due to coronavirus concerns.

 The suspension includes the cancellation of all practices and competitions, and may extend, should conditions warrant.